County of Kladsko: A region of Bohemia

 When in 1526 Archduke Ferdinand I of Austria from the House of Habsburg was enthroned as King of Bohemia, the County too became part of the Habsburg monarchy; however the local counts retained their powers and the Bohemian kings ruled this land as suzerains.
-Since 1549 the County of Kladsko was under administration of the Wittelsbach until Albert V, Duke of Bavaria released it in 1567 for Emperor Maximilian II.
+From 1549 the County of Kladsko was under administration of the Bavarian Wittelsbachs until Albert V, Duke of Bavaria released it in 1567 for Emperor Maximilian II.

 In 1617 the first census was organised in the county.
 The city itself had approximately 1,300 houses and over 7,000 inhabitants.
 However, two years after the census took place the Thirty Years' War started.
 Kladsko had joined the Protestant Bohemian Estates and even after the defeat at the Battle of White Mountain in 1620 refused to submit to Emperor Ferdinand II of Habsburg.
 Between 1619 and 1649 the town was besieged by Imperial troops several times and although the fortress was never captured, over 900 out of 1,300 buildings were destroyed by fire and artillery and the population dropped by more than a half.
 After the war the Habsburg rulers put an end to all local self-government, and the County existed in name only.